NatVanG/PBI-Inspector/README.md

 2. Some data mapping logic
 3. The expected result

+As an added benefit, a rule can be written in such a way as to return a result more useful than just true or false.
+For example, an array of visual IDs or names failing the test can be returned and plotted on a wireframe diagram for ease of identification, for an illustration of this, see the second rule example below.

 Besides the base rules defined at ```"Files\Base rules.json"```, see other rules examples below (included in the sample rules file at ```"Files\Inventory rules samples.json"```).

 - Check that certain types of charts have both axes titles displayed (this is quite an old example, it would be better to have a page outer loop otherwise a test result is generated for each visual of the report):